 Federal Motor Carrier Safety Regulations are developed by the Federal Motor Carrier Safety Administration to address interstate motor carrier safety.
 One of the most impactful regulations on trucking operations is the hours-of-service regulations found in Part 395 of the Federal Motor Carrier Safety Regulations.
-In general, a truck weighing more than 10,000 pounds for commercial purposes is subject to hoursof-service regulations.
+In general, a truck weighing more than 10,000 pounds for commercial purposes is subject to hours-of-service regulations.
 This regulation places specific limits on the amount of time an operator can drive a truck before requiring a rest period and a limit on the total work week hours.
 There is a 14-hour "driving window" limit, 11-hour driving limit, and 60-hour/7-day and 70-hour/8-day duty limits.
-There are exceptions from the hours-of-service regulations for agricultural, emergency, short-haul, construction, and other types of operations.24
+There are exceptions from the hours-of-service regulations for agricultural, emergency, short-haul, construction, and other types of operations.
+28 location and to instead park on the side of roadways or in other undesignated parking areas.